-The best method for limiting loss due to BLS is to plant resistant cultivars.
+The best method for limiting loss due to BLS is to plant X10R cultivars.
 Races 1 to 6 and possibly 10 have been identified in areas of the region.
-A number of new bell pepper cultivars have resistance to some or all races of the pathogen (see table Recommended Varieties).
-In fields with a history of BLS, only plant cultivars that are resistant.
+Several new bell pepper cultivars have resistance to some or all races (X10R) of the pathogen (see table Recommended Varieties).
+In fields with a history of BLS, only plant cultivars that are X10R.
 When producing transplants, be sure to use seed treated with hot water (described above) or Clorox.
 Purchase heat-treated seed or disease-free transplants.
 Prior to transplanting, apply Agri-Mycin 17 (FRAC code 25, streptomycin) sprays when first true leaves appear and continue every 45 days until transplanting (1.0 lb/100 gal, 1.25 tsp/gal, REI 12 h).
-Streptomycin cannot applied after transplanting.
+Streptomycin cannot be applied after transplanting.
+Copper resistance has been detected in the mid-Atlantic region. (continued next page)